 The Company has entered into a development agreement with BCHA, the sole member of the managing member, for the services provided in connection with the development and construction of the project in the amount of \$2,947,288, which has been capitalized as a cost of property and equipment.
 Developer fees are expected to be paid from various capital installments.
-During 2022, the Company paid \$381,219 for developer fees, which is included in the purchase of property and equipment on the statement of cash flow.
-As of December 31, 2022, the Company owes BCHA \$2,248,386 for developer fees.
+During 2023 and 2022, the Company paid \$506,005 and \$381,219 for developer fees.
+The payment made in 2022 is included in the purchase of property and equipment on the statement of cash flow.
+As of December 31, 2023 and 2022, the Company owes BCHA \$1,742,381 and \$2,248,386, respectively, for developer fees.
 No interest has been incurred on the unpaid fees.
 The unpaid developer fees are to be paid from available cash flow and bear interest at a rate of 7%, compounding annually, commencing at the time of the fourth capital contribution.
 Any amount that remains unpaid shall be paid no later than the end of the compliance period (December 31, 2036).